robinboncoeur/Art/docs/writing/Writing.md

 [ *Celeste* ]

 I didn't realise it was still snowing until the plane slowed.
 The landscape around Hobart was white, but it wasn't until snowflakes began sticking to the window after we'd landed that it delivered the weather report.
-It wasn't a blizzard, exactly, but it did look like it would stick.
+It wasn’t a blizzard, of course—this is Hobart, after all—but it had the confidence of weather that meant to be remembered.

-I felt the moist cold blowing through the cracks as we walked up the boarding ramp and wished I'd reconsidered my lace dress.
+I felt the moist cold blowing through the cracks as we walked up the boarding ramp and wished I'd reconsidered my lace dress, which had seemed respectful in Torquay and idiotic the moment Tasmania touched it.
 Mara was sensibly dressed in an elegant pair of black slacks and cream cardigan under a puffy jacket I thought was a bit overkill until we marched up the ramp.
 Torquay got cold in the winter, but this was next-level.

 The wait for the Uber was mercifully short.

 Mara's eyebrows and pressed lips asked questions I really didn't feel like answering.
 I suppressed a shiver as I settled into the warm seat.

 Mara's sister's place was old: one of the oldest homes in the area.
-It overlooked Hobart Bay, and backed against dense bush land, which was white with at least a foot of snow, lovely in a picture-postcard sort of way.
+It overlooked the Derwent, and backed against dense bushland, which was white with a thin but determined cover of snow, lovely in a picture-postcard sort of way.
 The inside of the house was dark: deep oak walls and dark-brown leather furniture suggested a man's taste and money.
 It wasn't until much later that I learned Laurence preferred the terrarium because of the flowers and sunshine, and that Mara's sister had a Dr. Zhivago obsession and had styled the house to feel 'old Russian'.
-Her successful law practise enabled her to buy the place and turn it into
+Her successful law practice enabled her to buy the place and turn it into her vision of a Dr. Zhivago estate.

-[Dr. Zhivago's house in Leningrad].

-We were greeted at the door by a slightly overweight young woman with a solemn face dressed in black.
+We were greeted at the door by a slightly overweight young woman with a solemn face dressed in a black housekeeper's dress.
 She thinned her lips into a faint approximation of a smile.

 "Please come in.
-Miss Katya's been expecting you."
+Let me show you to Miss Katya's room."

 She waved to an older gentleman who followed us with our luggage and led us past a spotless old-world kitchen—with only minimal concessions to modern conveniences—and the open door to an elegant sitting room.
 Our footfalls were slightly dampened by the thinnest of old red runner as we made our way down a long, wooden corridor to a door at the end.

-She silently opened the door to a large bedroom, decorated with vases and rugs and painting.
-In the middle of a large bed a slight figure beamed at Mara.
+She silently opened the door to a large bedroom, decorated with vases and rugs and paintings.
+In the middle of a large bed, a slight figure beamed at Mara.
 Next to her, a man stood writing on a clipboard.
 He turned to us briefly.

 "Almost done—I'll just be a tick."
 He turned to the woman on the bed.
 "Please keep in mind that what we do during my visits is set a path forward.
 How quickly you heal is entirely up to you."
 She was nodding, pressing eyelids shut in that "yes, I get it" way I recognised.
 "Physio is only as effective as you make it."